capytaine/capytaine/docs/user_manual/installation.rst

 If you can't install a compiler, it is recommended to use Conda instead.

 .. [#] For example, on Ubuntu or Debian: :code:`sudo apt install gfortran`.
+       On macOS, see `for instance these instructions <https://github.com/mancellin/capytaine/issues/115#issuecomment-1143987636>`_.